-Where are your pillowcases made?
+Where are your silk products made?

 Mulberry silk has its origins in China, going back more than 4,000 years.
 Traditionally, it was seen as a fabric for aristocrats and royalty.
 Word spread about the qualities of this fabric, and the ancient network of trade routes for China to export was established, hence 'the silk road'.

 Today, China leads the world in silk production, accounting for approximately 74% of the world's silk supply.
 It continues to be regarded as the premium provider of fine silk - particularly Mulberry silk - due to the Mulberry tree flourishing in this environment.
-This is where A Little Silk sources our hand-made pillowcases from.
+This is where A Little Silk sources our hand-made silk collections from.

 What is the environmental impact of silk production?